microservices-api/kubernetes-microprofile-lab/README.md

     ```bash
     helm upgrade --tls --recreate-pods --force --reuse-values --set persistentVolume.enabled=true couchdb incubator/couchdb
     ```
+1. Let's also upgrade the Liberty release for high availability by increasing the number of replicas:
+    ```bash
+    helm upgrade --tls --recreate-pods --force --reuse-values --set replicaCount=2 ibm-charts/ibm-websphere-liberty vote-<NAMESPACE>
+    ```
 1. List the deployed packages with their chart versions by running:
     ```bash
     helm ls --namespace <NAMESPACE> --tls
     ```
-    You can see that the number of revisions should be 2 now for couchdb.
+    You can see that the number of revision should be 2 now for couchdb and Liberty.
 1. Run the following command to see the state of deployments:
     ```bash
-    kubectl get pods --namespace <NAMESPACE>
+    kubectl get pods
     ```
     You need to wait until the deployments are ready.
+1. Refresh the page.
+If you get `Failed to load API defintion` message then try refreshing again.
+You may need to add the security exception again.
-1. Refresh the site, then add a new attendee through the OpenAPI UI.
+1. Now add a new attendee through the OpenAPI UI as before.
-1. Now repeat Steps 1-5 in this section to see that even though you delete the database container, data still gets recovered from the PersistentVolume.
+1. Now repeat Steps 1-5 in this section to see that even though you delete the couchdb database container, data still gets recovered from the PersistentVolume.

 In this part you were introduced to rolling updates.
 DevOps teams can perform zero-downtime application upgrades, which is an important consideration for production environments.